aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 ## Move on to Part 4
 The workshop instructions can be found in the README files in parts 1-4:

-* [Part 1:](../ngo-fabric/README.md) Start the workshop by building the AWS Managed Blockchain Hyperledger Fabric network.
+* [Part 1:](../ngo-fabric/README.md) Start the workshop by building the Amazon Managed Blockchain Hyperledger Fabric network.
 * [Part 2:](../ngo-chaincode/README.md) Deploy the NGO chaincode.
 * [Part 3:](../ngo-rest-api/README.md) Run the REST API.
 * [Part 4:](../ngo-ui/README.md) Run the Application.